Skip to main content

 We regularly assess these types of failing restorations and provide detailed second opinions on corrective options.

-Implants that are loose, mobile, or have failed to integrate.
-We assess bone loss, examine the implant design and position, and determine whether salvage is possible or replacement is necessary.
+Implants that are loose, mobile, or have problems with integration.
+We assess bone conditions, examine the implant design and position, and determine what can be evaluated and what options are available.

 Get a second opinion →